Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Phonon polarization bubble

 \section{Phonon polarization bubble}

 Next we discuss the effect of the spin-lattice coupling on the phonon dynamics.
 By calculating the one-loop phonon self-energy $\Pi^{\mu\nu}_{ph}(\vq,\Omega)$, the renormalization to the sound velocity, mixing of the transverse and longitudinal phonon modes, and attenuation/absorption of sound wave may be obtained.
-Using \refeq{eq: Vq3}, the phonon self-energy, or in our words the polarization bubble, can be expressed as
+Using \refeq{eq: Vq3}, the phonon self-energy or, equivalently, the polarization bubble, can be expressed as

 where the factor $\onefrac{2}$ from the \refeq{eq: Vq3} has been absorbed into the definition of $\tilde{\Lambda}_{\bf q}$.
 By using the Wick's theorem, the polarization bubble can be explicitly written as: